hypergol/hypergol/src/test_projects/alpha/README.md

 This project was generated with the Hypergol framework

-Please see documentation for instructions: <add link here>
+Please see documentation for instructions: [https://hypergol.readthedocs.io/en/latest/](https://hypergol.readthedocs.io/en/latest/)

 <maybe this can serve as a quickstart guide>